Barbados Tourist Attractions in St. Michael

-At the bottom of Broad Street you will find the Careenage, where a lot of the charter fishing boats are based and where you can board some of the other catamaran cruises.
-There are some nice boutiques located on this stretch with nice café’s for eating and drinking and watching the world go by.
-At the end of the Careenage you will find Bajan Helicopters for the quickest and most exciting tour of the island.
+At the bottom of Broad Street, you will find the Careenage, where a lot of the charter fishing boats are based and where you can board some of the other catamaran cruises.
+There are some beautiful boutiques located on this stretch with excellent cafés for eating and drinking and watching the world go.

-At the very end of Fontabelle, which runs parallel behind the Pelican Craft Centre you will find the Barbadian home of Cricket and that is the recently renovated Kensington Oval, which was host to the ICC Cricket World Cup Final in 2007.
-For further information on the ground and cricket in Barbados please click on the link below.
+At the very end of Fontabelle, which runs parallel behind the Pelican Craft Centre, you will find the Barbadian home of Cricket, Kensington Oval.
+The oval was host to the ICC Cricket World Cup Final in 2007.
+For further information on the ground and Cricket in Barbados, please click on the link below.

-In this same area you will find Tyrol Cot, now a heritage centre dedicated to its former inhabitants, who were Sir Grantley Adams, the first Prime Minister of Barbados and his son Tom Adams who was also a former Prime Minster of Barbados.
-For more information please see the links at the bottom of this page.
+Tyrol Cot, which is now a heritage center, is dedicated to its former inhabitants, who were Sir Grantley Adams, the first Prime Minister of Barbados, and his son Tom Adams who was also a former Prime Minister of Barbados.
+For more information, please see the links to the right of this page.

-Now if you head out onto the Spring Garden Highway the first tourist attraction that you will come across on your left is the Atlantis Submarine, which is a great attraction for children and adults.
+Now, if you head out onto the Spring Garden Highway, the first tourist attraction that you will come across on your left is the Atlantis Submarine, which is an excellent attraction for children and adults.

 The last tourist attraction as you head towards the west coast, on your right along the same highway, is Mount Gay Rum Distillery and Visitors Center.
 You can experience the history of Mount Gay rum in Barbados, with a full tour of the factory, and a lovely café for lunch and drinks afterward.